SuiteTea/Style-Guides/style-guide.md

 ### Files

 Files should follow the proper MVC pattern of separating application logic and display logic.
-Exceptions ***may*** be made in cases of MyScripts.

 Files containing only PHP must end with a single blank line.